-It would seem I’m not alone with my love of of the retro format, there’s been a vinyl revival recently, record sales rose by 53% last year (according to the BPI) and this year’s annual Record Store Day (22 April) is expected to be the most successful in its ten year history!
+It would seem I’m not alone with my love of of the retro format, there’s been a vinyl revival recently, record sales are at a 25 year high and the UK’s annual Record Store Day in April gets bigger and better every year!

-To celebrate #RSD17, a day when over 200 independent record shops across the UK come together to celebrate their unique culture, I have put together the ultimate guide to vinyl shopping in Newcastle.
+In honour of #RSD18, a day when over 200 independent record shops across the UK come together to celebrate their unique culture, I have put together the ultimate guide to vinyl shopping in Newcastle.
 (Stores listed in no particular order – they are all awesome)!

 Tucked away on Old George Yard behind the Bigg Market, this hidden gem is one of Newcastle’s best loved record shops.
 The shelves are packed with indie, rock, hip hop, electronic, funk, soul and blues.
 RPM also sells refurbished vintage record players so if you need something to spin your tunes on, this is the place to come!

-The beautiful Central Arcade is where you’ll find J.G Windows, one of the UK’s longest established music stores, it’s been at the heart of the North East music scene for over a century.
-It’s probably the largest independent music store in Newcastle too, there are two floors filled with instruments, audio equipment, printed music and of course, a treasure trove of vinyl!
+The beautiful Central Arcade in Newcastle is home to J.G Windows, one of the UK’s longest established music stores, it’s been at the heart of the North East music scene for over a century.
+There are two floors filled with instruments, audio equipment, printed music and of course, a huge selection of brand new vinyl!

-The folk behind Longplay Cafe have combined their passions for coffee and vinyl and created two of the coolest hangouts in the city, their first opened on Newcastle Quayside a couple of years ago and more recently they moved in to the Grainger Market (one of my favourite places in Newcastle).
+The folk behind Longplay Cafe have combined their passions for coffee and vinyl and created two of the coolest record stores in the city.
+Their first opened on Newcastle Quayside a couple of years ago and more recently they moved in to the Grainger Market (one of my favourite places in Newcastle).
 They serve up some rather scrummy food too and host regular live music events, what’s not to love?

-568 Records is a late addition to my list after it was brought to my attention by several followers on Instagram and Facebook (thanks guys)!
+568 Records was brought to my attention by several followers on Instagram and Facebook (thanks guys)!
 It’s located on the third floor of a building I pass nearly every day so I can’t believe I’ve not discovered it sooner, I guess it just goes to show how important it is to ‘look up’!
-Now that I do know of its existence I can’t wait to check it out, especially after reading rave reviews on Tripadvisor with many calling it the ‘best record shop in Newcastle’.

 Do you still listen to music on vinyl?
 Do you have a favourite record store?
 Share your thoughts be leaving a comment below 🙂